 San Francisco-based Scale Eight isn't the only vendor trying to crack this market, but CEO Dick Watts said its "global, not local" view of data puts an entirely fresh perspective on how file data is managed.
 Meanwhile, he added, the likes of Network Appliance and EMC are slogging it out over making "better, faster, cheaper" storage boxes, with no idea of the overall problem they are trying to address.
 Watts compared the storage vendors to bank vault manufacturers, obsessed with building better vaults.
 "In this scenario we are the ATM vendors that allow people to get to their money," he said.

 Scale Eight's target customers are predominantly media companies looking for new ways to deliver their content to customers while avoiding the twin stumbling blocks of cost and complexity of management.
-This is especially pertinent for multinationals that have customers spread across the world, because they don't
+This is especially pertinent for multinationals that have customers spread across the world, because they don't want the cost of building and maintaining their own storage infrastructure, said Watts.

 However, Scale Eight believes that the hosting and management of its customers' data is only part of the puzzle.
 Current storage architectures are inefficient when it comes to handling large data files, such as video or music files, because file systems that manage this data have only a localized view of a company's storage resources.
 As a result, more files need to be pushed to the network edge in case they are requested for download, resulting in high storage and bandwidth costs, especially for larger files.